4GeeksAcademy/machine-learning-content/export/exploratory-data-analysis.md

 There is also a negative relation between the passenger class (pclass) and the age of the passenger.
 That means that 3rd class (Pclass = 3) had younger passengers than the 1st class (Pclass = 1).

 Also, we can see that Pclass is very related to the target variable 'Survived'.
 So the better passenger class, more probabilities to survive.
-We can confirm that by using an specific graph.
+We can confirm this relationship with the following graph.

 ```python